Palaeoloxodon falconeri

 Palaeoloxodon falconeri is an extinct species of dwarf elephant that lived during the Middle Pleistocene (sometime between around 500–200,000 years ago) on the Mediterranean islands of Sicily and Malta.
 It is amongst the smallest of all dwarf elephants, under 1 m in height as fully grown adults.
-A member of the genus Palaeoloxodon, it derived from a population of the mainland European straight-tusked elephant (Palaeoloxodon antiquus).
+A member of the genus Palaeoloxodon, it derived from a population of the mainland European straight-tusked elephant (Palaeoloxodon antiquus), with its small body size a result of insular dwarfism.

 Taxonomy

-In 1859, during the digging of a watertank near the town of Zebbug in central Malta, a sediment filled cavern was excavated, leading to the discovery of an elephant molar, which the owner of the property later presented to Malta Library Museum.
+In 1859, during the digging of a watertank near the town of Żebbuġ in central Malta, a sediment filled cavern was excavated, leading to the discovery of an elephant molar, which the owner of the property later presented to Malta Library Museum.
 This prompted Thomas Abel Brimage Spratt to search through the excavated sediment as well as to continue further excavation of the cavern (now known as Zebbug Cave), yielding additional elephant molars as well as other animal remains.

 In 1862, British paleontologist Hugh Falconer presented to the British Association at Cambridge a description of remains of dwarf elephants that had been discovered by Spratt in Zebbug cave.
 In 1867/68, following Falconer's death in 1865, the species Elephas melitensis was named in a posthumous publication of Falconer's notes by British paleontologist George Busk, in a paper combining Falconer's notes with Busk's own contributions.
 In the same publication Busk named the species Elephas falconeri for many of the smallest molars selected from the material originally ascribed by Falconer (for whom the species is named) to Elephas melitensis.

 The species Elephas/Palaeoloxodon melitensis, formerly considered a distinct species or which P. falconeri was considered a synonym of (for example in Pohlig, 1893 and Fabiani 1928 and 1932), is now generally treated as a synonym of P. falconeri since a 1968 publication by Ambrosetti.
 Henry Fairfield Osborn in his 1942 posthumous monograph considered the species a member of the genus Palaeoloxodon, though some later 20th century authors continued to treat it as species of Elephas.
 Some publications during the 1990s tentatively suggested P. falconeri may be a kind of dwarf mammoth (genus Mammuthus).

 By the 2010s its placement as a member of the genus Palaeoloxodon was widely accepted.
 Due to the species name P. falconeri being based on Maltese material, and uncertainty about the taxonomy of Sicilian and Maltese dwarf elephants and whether or not species were shared between the two islands has led modern authors to refer to the Sicilian material (such as that from Spinagallo Cave) as Palaeoloxodon ex gr. (ex grege) P. falconeri to reflect this uncertainty.